abenkhadra/gosat/README.md

 - [LLVM] for JIT execution of SMT formulas.
 - [NLopt] for finding the minima of the objective function.

-The project is known to work with Z3 v4.5 and LLVM v3.9.1.
+Installing z3 and nlopt should be straightforward.
+As for installing LLVM, you might find this [tutorial] to be useful. goSAT is known to work with Z3 v4.5 and LLVM v3.9.1.

 ## Building